Guilty Until Proven Innocent

 - Where is my Active Directory running?

-Unlike many virtual desktop solutions, Workspot’s approach to cloud desktop security strengthens your Zero Trust Security model.
+Unlike many virtual desktop solutions, Workspot’s approach to virtual desktop security strengthens your Zero Trust Security model.

-Control/Data Plane Separation is Essential for Cloud Desktop Security
+Control/Data Plane Separation is Essential for Zero Trust Security

 The architecture of the virtual desktop solution really matters when it comes to security.
 Workspot is the only solution available today that separates the control and data planes.
 Other VDI solutions are built on outdated architectures that have integrated control and data planes.
-By definition, when the data and cloud desktop management planes are combined, customer data and authentication systems traverse the same system.
-Even the vendor could potentially see your data, and that breaks your Zero Trust Security policy.
+By definition, when the data and virtual desktop management planes are combined, customer data and authentication systems traverse the same system.
+Even the VDI vendor could potentially see your data, and that breaks your Zero Trust Security policy.

 Whenever you need to secure data or intellectual property, you should be using multi-factor authentication (MFA) to ensure zero trust security.
-Workspot was built for the enterprise and the platform integrates with your chosen authentication systems.
+Workspot was built for the enterprise, and the platform integrates with your chosen authentication systems.
 Most of our customers use Azure AD, Azure MFA, Okta, Duo and/or PingID.
-Workspot supports them all!
+Workspot supports them all.

 Big Data Visibility

-Your IT organization must be able monitor your global virtual desktop estate.
-The Workspot Enterprise Desktop Cloud Platform is the only cloud desktop platform that gives you the power to view and manage your entire cloud desktop infrastructure from a single console.
-The Workspot platform is deeply instrumented, providing a real-time events stream that captures user login attempts and location, as well as the gateways they traverse.
-API’s also allow you to export this data to other analysis tools such as your existing ITSM and SIEM systems.
+Your IT organization must be able to proactively monitor your global virtual desktop estate.
+The Workspot Enterprise Desktop Cloud Platform is the only virtual desktop solution that gives you the power to view and manage your entire virtual desktop infrastructure from a single console.
+Our platform is deeply instrumented, providing a real-time events stream that captures user login attempts and location, as well as the gateways they traverse.
+APIs also allow you to export this data to other analysis tools such as your existing ITSM and SIEM systems.